cfengine/documentation/reference/promise-types/files.markdown

 **File copying**

-One of the first things users of CFEngine 2 will notice is that copying is now \`backwards'.
+Copying is 'backwards'.
 Instead of the default object being source and the option being the destination, in CFEngine 3 the destination is paramount and the source is an option.
 This is because the model of voluntary cooperation tells us that it is the object that is changed, which is the